Clarifying Your Home Buying Goals in Greater Seattle Before You Start

 Property type: what ownership structure means for your life

 The choice between a condo, townhome, and single-family home involves more than square footage and price.
-The ownership structure affects:
+It affects the life you are buying into:

 Buyers who haven't thought through this often tour condos and townhomes with SFH assumptions — and are surprised by HOA restrictions on renovations, pets, rentals, or parking.